istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-vmss-rhel8/README.md

     - **VMSS Name** - Enter the string to be used as a base for naming resources

-    - **Instance Count** - Enter the VMSS Instance count (100 or less)
+    - **Instance Count** - Enter the VMSS instance count (100 or less)

-    - **VMSS Instance Size** - Select the appropriate size of the VMSS Instance from the dropdown options.
+    - **VMSS Instance Size** - Select the appropriate size of the VMSS instance from the dropdown options.

     - Leave the rest of the parameter values (Artifacts and Location) as is, accept the Terms and Conditions, and proceed to purchase.